Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 To discover the tonnage of your current air conditioner, find the number between 18-60 divisible by 12 on the back of your unit.

 When you try to determine whether you need a 4 or 5-ton air conditioning unit, you will need to find the tonnage of your current unit, otherwise, your A/C unit will run all the time.
 To do this, you’ll need to understand the differences between a BTU and a ton to find the best unit for you.
 Your contractor should also know the proper size for your house.
+However, if you would like to figure this out yourself, we have a great guide if you are wondering how many ton ac do I need.

 One British thermal unit (BTU) equals the amount of energy necessary to change the temperature of a pound of water by one degree.
 In terms of air conditioners, one ton represents a unit with a capacity of 12,000 BTUs/hour.
 So, a 4-ton unit has a capacity of about 48,000 BTUs/hour.